 The Horoscope – begins as a funny read revolving around baby deliveries, a foldable iron cot, and a borrowed timepiece to note down the exact time of birth of a child that enables precise evaluation of the horoscope but ends as a moving and realistic take on how life is beyond all that can be readily calculated or recorded.

 The Good Earth – highlights the yearning for a free land, a small piece of earth that one can cite his own.
 Seelan reunites with his parents in Canada after handling guns for twenty years in the war for his people back in Sri Lanka.
 Born in Mayiliddi, Yazhpaanam, he escapes Mullivaikkal after the war and reaches Canada via Thailand with memories of 7 killings, 4 training camps, 3 full-fledged combats, 7 scars, a love affair and a broken wristwatch.
 Seelan is flabbergasted at the opulence of his parents, their new life marked by curt indifference to strife back home, which stifles him.

 Favourite Quote: (The author in the story Unexpected, in response to the question by the postmaster – Why send a talking doll in a parcel to Ceylon?)

 Friend, ours is a democratic country, dolls are allowed to speak their mind.

 Analysis and Recommendation

-Muttulingam’s stories have no purple prose; the language is simple, sentences terse and the characters are sharply defined.
-The reading experience is therefore straightforward and mess free.
+Muttulingam’s stories have no purple prose; the language is simple, the sentences terse and the characters are sharply defined.
+The reading experience is therefore straightforward and mess-free.

 The translation is excellent and taut.
 Renowned Tamil writer Ambai says, “The magic of a story taking shape in another language can happen only if, like pushing a fishing boat into the sea, a translation gently nudges a story into the vast ocean of another language.”
 The translator Padma Narayanan has this gentle, magic touch.